 Creams (anti-inflammatory, anti-fungal and anti-insecticide)

-The DSEN Foundation Clinic is proud also to be working with U.S trained mental health providers.
+The DSEN Foundation Clinic is proud also to be working with U.S trained medical and mental health providers.
 All specialists are represented and some have traveled to African to provide healthcare at the clinic.
-Some of the providers in the United States are working via telemedicine/telehealth to provide mental health care in the clinic.
+Some of the providers in the United States are working via telemedicine/telehealth to provide both medical and mental health care in the clinic.
 Pre COVID-19 and the current COVID-19 situations are leaving people experiencing stress and difficulty coping with stress.
 These are causing a variety of negative effects such as anxiety, depression, alcohol abuse and medical problems.
 The DSEN Foundation Clinic offers mental health care as well as coping strategies to deal with the daily stressors of life.

 In the DSEN Foundation Health and Skills Center, four rooms in the building are dedicated to elementary/primary education.
 DSEN Foundation offers scholarships to indigent children to stay in school.
 The scholarships help these children whose parents cannot afford to pay for their education, the opportunity to be in school instead of staying home or hawking foods in the street exposing them to motor vehicle accidents, physical, emotional and/or sexual abuse.

 Financial donations are needed for these scholarships.
 You can adopt a child's tuition payment.
 When you sponsor a child's education, you prevent a perpetual or vicious cycle of poverty.
 You give the child an opportunity to receive an education he or she will otherwise not receive in his/her lifetime.
 Your generous sponsorship will provide uniforms, books, supplies, breakfast, lunch and regular medical care.

 We are helping indigent communities help themselves.
 The DSEN Foundation Skills Center embarks on economic empowerment by providing skills acquisition.
-Through the center, both male and females are thought skills such as tailoring and hair dressing.
-These economic endeavors allow the participants to acquire skills to improve their lives, promote self-reliance and ensure food security.
+Through the center, both male and females are taught skills such as tailoring and hair dressing.
+These economic endeavors allow the participants to acquire skills to improve their lives, promote self-reliance, and ensure food security.